arcpublishing/arcpublishing.github.io/docs/examples/content-api/multisite.md

 * `section`-- A section is a hierarchical node within a website.
 The usually correspond to different verticals within a publication, for example, "Sports" or "Politics."

 * `document` -- A document is any piece of content that a user can publish to a website.
-An ANS document can be a story, image gallery, or video.
+An ANS document can be a story, gallery, or video.
 Documents are searchable in the Content API and renderable using PageBuilder templates.
 See [the ANS document schema](https://github.com/washingtonpost/ans-schema).
 This guide will focus on story documents.

 ## Accessing the APIs